Edinburgh College of Medicine for Women: College activities

-The College merged with the School of Medicine of the Royal Colleges of Edinburgh in 1916.
+The college closed in 1908 when its 20 Chambers Street buildings were sold.
+Thereafter the women students were taught in the School of Medicine of the Royal Colleges of Edinburgh until 1916.

 Early lecturers

-At the time of the College's foundation there was still opposition to medical education for women.
-By choosing to lecture at the College the lecturers were effectively making public their support for women in medicine.
+At the time of the college's foundation there was still opposition to medical education for women.
+By choosing to lecture at the college the lecturers were effectively making public their support for women in medicine.
 Most were young men several of whom would become well known in later life.
 The first lecturers included: